pysat/pysat/docs/dependency.rst

 --------------------------------

-What if you are developing analysis routines or instruments with special functions?
-Pysat includes a series of test instrument objects that can be imported by other packages to test those functions.
+What if you are developing analysis routines or instruments with special functions?  pysat includes a series of test instrument objects that can be imported by other packages to test those functions.
 For instance, `pysatModels <https://github.com/pysat/pysatModels>`_ contains a series of routines to collect similar measurements between instruments and models.